simulation-tree/unmanaged/README.md

 This library is developed to provide the building blocks that a `System` namespace might, but exclusively through unmanaged code.
 In order to minimize runtime cost and to expose more efficiency that was always there with C#.
-Commonly putting the author in a position where they need to excerise more control, because _with great power comes great responsibility_.
+Commonly putting the author in a position where they need to exercise more control, because _with great power comes great responsibility_.

 Contributions that fit this are welcome.